When the police pull you over and end up arrested and charing you with OUI, they are witness to the fact that you were operating your vehicle.

 - While under the influence of intoxicating liquor.

 In most OUI cases, the first 2 elements are automatic.
-But cases where the incident doesn’t start with a police stop, there can be interesting legal defense possibilities.
+But cases where the incident doesn’t start with an arrest after a police vehicle stop, there can be interesting legal defense possibilities.

 Operation of a motor vehicle is the most core element.
 If the Commonwealth can’t prove you driving, you can’t be convicted of drunk driving.

 However, there are some elements of proving operation that doesn’t necessarily mean you were driving but are sufficient proof to convict you, anyway.

 For example, if you had “operational control” of the vehicle, that is sufficient proof of driving under the law.
 Operational control is can be defined as being found behind the wheel with the keys in the ignition.
 Even if the car engine isn’t running, you can still be convicted of operating under the influence.

 The Prosecutor Must Prove You Were Driving To Convict You of Drunk Driving (Beyond a Reasonable Doubt)

 Sometimes at trial, I will suggest an alternate theory of what happened.
 But most of the time, I just point out the gaps in the prosecutor’s evidence and let the jury see the reasonable doubt on their own.